skovhus/jest-codemods/README.md

 To transform all test files in a directory run `jest-codemods test-folder` in your terminal.

-Notice the console output for errors, manual intervention and tweaks are to be expected.
+Notice the console output for errors, manual intervention and tweaks might be required.

 ## Usage (jscodeshift)